cboling/xrp-pathplanner/README.md

 hopefully will be helpful to other FRC Teams in the 2026 competition as well as the future.

 ## Step-1: Errors Encountered
+Here are some errors I have encountered, if you encounter any others, hopefully with a solution, please let me know.

+### GLFW Error 65543: GLX: Failed to create context: GLXBadFBConfig
 If when you run your **robotpy sim** you get the following error:
 ```text
 HAL Extensions: Attempting to load: libhalsim_gui